jpgoldberg/unclock-crypto-engineering/Homework/2022-11-25/exercises.md

 >  You're implementing a [Tweakable Encryption](https://en.wikipedia.org/wiki/Disk_encryption_theory) scheme.
 You need to know what standard API users will expect.
 Find a reference for the standard API and write the function signatures for encryption and decryption.

+I didn't spend a lot of time on this.

 ### Hard math

 > You want to understand a paper on a new polynomial commitment scheme, but you've been trying for more than an hour, and the math is over your head.
 What do you do?